Mitral valve calcification can refer to 1

 There is no single demographic affected, as there are many underlying causes of a pericardial effusion.

-Pericardial haemangioma is a location specific rare subtype of cardiac haemangioma which arises from either the parietal or visceral (commoner 3) pericardial layers.
+Pericardial hemangioma is a location specific rare subtype of cardiac hemangioma which arises from either the parietal or visceral (commoner 3) pericardial layers.

 Treatment and prognosis

-It is a benign tumour.
+It is a benign tumor.
 Treatment option vary from monitoring to resection.

 The pericardial ligaments is a name given to a group of variable fibrous ligaments or adhesions that connect the pericardium to adjacent structures.
 These ‘ligaments’ tether the fibrous pericardium to it's surrounds, hence movements of the chest wall and diaphragm influence the position of the ...

 Pericardial lipoblastomas are rare benign tumours that usually occur in children less than 3 years of age.
-The originate from embryonic fat cells and are divided into two forms, based on location 1:
+They originate from embryonic fat cells and are divided into two forms, based on location 1: